 Whenever a hero is slain, it will spawn a loot orb.
 Upon breaking, the loot orb will spill out precious iron bits and a collection of items that can be of any quality.
 Some of the best equipment in the game can drop from Hero Monsters.
 They are also one of the best sources for acquiring crafting blueprints.

-There are over 200 hand-crafted Hero Monsters you may encounter in Grim Dawn.
-Players have been slowly cataloging them in this thread on our forum.
+There are hundreds of hand-crafted Hero Monsters you may encounter in Grim Dawn!

 As to be expected, Boss Monsters are the epitome of challenge in Grim Dawn and are denoted by purple names and unique appearances.
 They are the leaders of humanity’s foes, the monstrosities few have even seen and fewer still survived.
 Some Boss Monsters are humans who have forsaken their humanity for the sake of great power.
 Others are mythical beasts, ancient predators spoken of in legends.
 Then there are the Aetherial agents and Chthonian horrors, beings from beyond Cairn who have come to ravage the world for their own purposes.